yuwei-wu/rotors_simulator/README.md

 ### 1.1 Install

-This simulation has been tested on Ubuntu 20.04 with ROS Noetic (and Ubuntu 18.04 with ROS Melodic).
+This simulation has been tested on Ubuntu 20.04 with ROS Noetic .
 You can follow the instructions below to install and initialize ROS desktop full, additional ROS packages, catkin-tools, and wstool:

-#### Ubuntu 20.04 with ROS Noetic

 ```console
 $ sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'